ShraddhaBhure/sbexpense-tracker/README.md

 # sbexpense-tracker Dashboard Project

 Welcome to the Expense Tracker Dashboard project!
 This ASP.NET Core MVC application serves as an expense tracker, providing insightful visualizations through interactive charts and data representations.
-The project utilizes SQL Server, Entity Framework Core, and Syncfusion script files to enhance the user experience.
+The project utilizes SQL Server, Entity Framework Core, and Bootstraps and Syncfusion script files to enhance the user experience.

 ## Features